gardener/gardener/docs/development/logging.md

 - Pass `logzap.New(logzap.WriteTo(GinkgoWriter))` in tests where you want to see the logs on test failure but not on success.
 - `logf.Log` is safe to use in tests and will not cause a nil pointer deref, even if it's not initialized via `logf.SetLogger`.
   It is initially set to a `NullLogger` by default, which means all logs are discarded, unless `logf.SetLogger` is called in the first 30 seconds of execution.

+## Migration from logrus to logr

+These points might be helpful when refactoring existing code during the migration period:

+- For migrating an existing controller to logr:
+  - Create a named logger ([example](https://github.com/gardener/gardener/blob/ce9d741798eac2df8c470190ab483aa4c5818ebf/pkg/controllermanager/controller/cloudprofile/cloudprofile.go#L63)).
+  - Pass `controllerutils.WithLogger` to `CreateWorker` ([example](https://github.com/gardener/gardener/blob/ce9d741798eac2df8c470190ab483aa4c5818ebf/pkg/controllermanager/controller/cloudprofile/cloudprofile.go#L113)).
+This allows `logf.FromContext` to be used in reconcilers.
+  - Use `logf.FromContext` in `Reconcile` to retrieve the logr logger and use it from there on ([example](https://github.com/gardener/gardener/blob/ce9d741798eac2df8c470190ab483aa4c5818ebf/pkg/controllermanager/controller/cloudprofile/cloudprofile_control.go#L72)).
+  - Make sure to follow the other guidelines mentioned above as well (see [Logging in Controllers](#logging-in-controllers)).
+- Libraries might expect a different logging implementation than the component which uses it.
+E.g., a controller that already uses logr might want to use the `flow` package which still uses logrus.
+In such cases:
+  - You can consider refactoring the library along with the component itself, if feasible.
+  - It is acceptable for the migration period to use a logger derived from the respective global logger (`logger.Logger` or `logf.Log`) and pass it to the library.
+    However, please add a `TODO` for cleaning it up later on, once the migration is completed.
+E.g.:
+    ```go
+    // TODO: switch to logr once flow package is migrated
+    err := shootFlow.Run(flow.Opts{
+      Logger: logger.Logger.WithFields(logrus.Fields{"logger": "controller." + ControllerName, "name": shoot.Name, "namespace": shoot.Namespace})
+    })
+    ```